sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

-endPeriod and no startPeriod | From the beginning startPeriod and endPeriod | Within the supplied time range lastNObservations + startPeriod/endPeriod | The specified number of observations, starting from the end, within the supplied time range firstNObservations + startPeriod/endPeriod + updatedAfterDate | The specified number of observations, starting from the beginning, that have changed since the supplied timestamp, within the supplied time range updatedAfterDate + startPeriod/endPeriod | The observations, within the supplied time range, that have changed since the supplied timestamp.
+endPeriod and no startPeriod | From the beginning startPeriod and endPeriod | Within the supplied time range lastNObservations + startPeriod/endPeriod | The specified number of observations, starting from the end, within the supplied time range firstNObservations + startPeriod/endPeriod + updatedAfter | The specified number of observations, starting from the beginning, that have changed since the supplied timestamp, within the supplied time range updatedAfter + startPeriod/endPeriod | The observations, within the supplied time range, that have changed since the supplied timestamp.

 ### Examples